pluketic/GettingAndCleaningData/Readme.md

 #### Introduction

-This repository contains exercise for the course project for "Getting and Cleaning data" course, part of the Data Science specialization.
+This repository contains exercise for the course project of "Getting and Cleaning data" course, part of the Data Science specialization.

 #### About the raw data